Junior School Curriculum

 Our robotics teams worked collaboratively, problem-solving to have our robots run both with a hand controller, and autonomously, performing certain actions.
 Each team also produced documentation to show how their design and code developed.
 We definitely had to use our character strengths of perseverance, creativity and team work throughout the process.Caitlin, Chloe, & Rosie, Year 6

-We offer single stream classes from Kindergarten to Year 4.
+We offer single stream classes from Kindergarten to Year 4 and a smaller class size of 20 students in Kindergarten to Year 2.
 In Years 5 and 6 there are three classes in each grade.

 Our modern classrooms are complemented by a variety of technology-rich experiences and specialist learning spaces, including the opportunity for outdoor play in our special Secret Garden.